inshaismaili/readme/README.md

-mongodb is a databaseserver that is handled machine i have used express for  framework routing is being  done by get and post request
+mongodb is a databaseserver that is handled machine i have used express for  framework routing is being  done by get and post request mongoose is being used to establish a connection between datasrver and webserver bodyparser is a middleware which  works between request and response.